When your child has diabetes, there’s a lot to talk about — especially at first.

 All Feelings Are OK

-Some kids are eager to express their feelings, while others may need encouragement to share what’s on their mind.
+Some kids are eager to express their feelings.
+Others may need encouragement to share what’s on their mind.
 Be available when your child wants to talk.
 Listen carefully to what they say.
 Reassure them that their feelings are OK.

 Give Your Child Support